Skip Navigation

 Collaborate:

 We met with our Special Programs Parent Advisory Committee.
 We had conversations with students, parents and teachers during ARD committee meetings.
-We also considered the best ways to communicate our efforts to the Texas Education Agency during our upcoming cyclical review.
+We also considered the best ways to communicate our efforts to the Texas Education Agency during our upcoming cyclical review, scheduled for January 2025.
 We reached out to other districts to gather information about their instructional and service delivery models.
 By engaging various stakeholders, we considered multiple perspectives to ensure that the changes reflected our vision and mission and the needs and aspirations of our school community.

 Train:

 To effectively implement the changes, we recognized the importance of providing professional development opportunities for our educators and support staff.
-Our SDI (Specially Designed Instruction) team, led by Kim Davidson, provided professional development sessions throughout the year and this summer and they are committed to continuing this focus for the coming year.
-Workshops, seminars, and training sessions were organized to equip them with the necessary knowledge and skills to deliver high-quality services.
+We provide professional development sessions throughout the year and this summer.
+Workshops, seminars, and training sessions were organized to equip teachers and paraprofessionals with the necessary knowledge and skills to deliver high-quality services.
 The professional development focused on topics such as inclusive classroom practices, differentiated instruction, behavior management strategies, and individualized support

 Communicate & Commit to Continuous Improvement:

-To effectively implement the changes, we recognized the importance of providing professional development oppor All campus administrators have received training in the new model.
+To effectively implement the changes, we recognized the importance of providing professional development opportunities.
 The change process is ongoing, and we are committed to continuous improvement.
 We will continuously assess the effectiveness of the changes, seek feedback from stakeholders, and make necessary adjustments to ensure that our special education programs reflect our values of creating confident learners and change makers!

 Through research, collaboration, and professional development, we have created a strong foundation for our improved special education programs.
 These changes aim to foster an inclusive and supportive learning environment where every student can thrive and reach their full potential.